Introduction

 The project documents must require that the sale or transfer of stock, shares, or membership certificates in the co-op corporation be in compliance with federal and state security disclosure laws.
 The documents also must require tenant-stockholders to own stock, shares, or a membership certificate, and permit the stock, shares, or membership certificates in the co-op corporation to be pledged and registered.

 The project documents must give the tenant-stockholder a right to occupy the unit for a period that extends at least to the maturity date of the share loan, although this right should be subject to the terms and conditions of a proprietary lease or occupancy agreement between the tenant-stockholder and the co-op corporation.
-The documents also must prohibit the co-op corporation from imposing unreasonable limitations on the tenant-stockholder’s ability to sell, transfer, or convey his or her membership, or to sublease his or her unit.
+The documents also must prohibit the co-op corporation from imposing unreasonable limitations on the tenant-stockholder’s ability to sell, transfer, or convey their membership, or to sublease their unit.
 If the purchaser’s right to membership or occupancy is subject to any right of the co-op corporation to give approval, the lender must furnish evidence to clearly show that such approval has been given before Fannie Mae will purchase or securitize the co-op share loan.

 Prior Co-op Financing